sdmg15/Best-websites-a-programmer-should-visit/README.md

 ## What should a programmer know
 - [GitHub.com Build software better, together](https://github.com) - Place to showcase your project and collaborate with others.
 (Must know Git to use it effectively).
 - [Gitlab offers free unlimited (private) repositories and unlimited collaborators](https://about.gitlab.com)
-- [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix/) - article for knowing what our level as a programmer is.
+- [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix/) - Article for knowing what our level as a programmer is.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>